bharadwaj-narayanam/IPL-data-analysis/README.md

 - Toss winning
 - Extra runs given
 - Effect of a particular player’s performance
---No.of Boundaries
+- No.of Boundaries
---Average Run Rate
+- Average Run Rate
---Batting first
+- Batting first

 And we also thought that it would be good to analyse some trends in the data.
 Trends we analysed are as follows: